Scooter (talking baseball)

-Scooter was an animated character used by Fox Sports during Major League Baseball games.
-The character, a baseball with human facial characteristics, is voiced by Tom Kenny (best known for his work as the voice of SpongeBob SquarePants) and was designed by Fox to explain different types of pitches with the education of children in mind.
+Scooter was an anthropomorphic animated baseball character used by Fox Sports during Major League Baseball games to explain different types of pitches in a way that was engaging to kids.
+The character appeared from 2004 until at least 2006 and was voiced by Tom Kenny (best known for his work as the voice of SpongeBob SquarePants).

 Critical reaction

 Scooter debuted in the 2004 baseball season on April 16, during a game between the New York Yankees and Boston Red Sox.
 While Fox Sports television chairman David Hill called Scooter "really cute and really terrific," the character garnered few positive reactions otherwise, with Sports Illustrated writer John Donovan warning: "purists everywhere, grab the barf bag," and Sports Illustrated media writer Richard Deitsch using Scooter as an example of "how technology does not always help society."
 The Sporting News reported polling their staff with the question "What best summarizes your feelings for Scooter, FOX's talking baseball?", and 45% of respondents chose the answer "Send him to a slow, painful death."
 Despite the negative reactions, Scooter would still be used in televised baseball games until after the 2006 World Series.